Wondering if you need to take extra vitamins for spinal cord injury recovery?

 The word ‘vitamin’ comes from the Latin ‘vita’ + ‘amine’ which translates into ‘life’ and ‘amino acids’ respectively.
 You need vitamins to stay healthy, but taking too many is unnecessary and may actually harm you.

 With a healthy diet, you can easily get your daily dose of vitamins through food.
-So if you’re not a fan of taking pills, look for nutrient-rich foods and you won’t have to worry about a thing.
+So if you’re not a fan of taking pills, eat nutrient-rich foods and you won’t have to worry about a thing.

 There are 2 types of vitamins: water-soluble and fat-soluble.

 Water-soluble vitamins are easily absorbed into the body and an excess of them will not be stored but rather flushed out of your system.
 There’s no point in taking more than the recommended daily dose because your body will just take what it needs and get rid of the rest.
 Examples include Vitamin B and C.

 Fat-soluble vitamins get stored in the liver for longer periods and have a higher risk of overdose than water-soluble vitamins.
 Vitamins A, D, E, and K are fat-soluble.

 Which Vitamins Should I Take for Spinal Cord Recovery?